Azerbaijan Travel Information

 Service charges are usually included in bills and tipping is not compulsory, although taxi-drivers, waiters and hotel staff are commonly given some small change.

 The crime rate is relatively low, but muggings do occur in central Baku, particularly at night.
-Political gatherings and demonstrations should be avoided, as these have become violent in the past.
+Political gatherings and demonstrations should be avoided as these have become violent in the past.
 Unlicensed taxis should be avoided.
 Corruption is widespread.
-The area around Nagorno-Karabakh has long been the subject of dispute between Azerbaijan and Armenia and most foreign governments advise against travel to the region due to ongoing exchanges of gunfire despite the ceasefire.
+The area around Nagorno-Karabakh has long been the subject of dispute between Azerbaijan and Armenia and most foreign governments advise against travel to the region due to ongoing outbreaks of violence despite the ceasefire.

 Personal contact and relationship-building is critical in Azerbaijan, and therefore meetings are more effective than long distance communication.
-It is common to exchange business cards in meetings, which should be in Russian or English and have an Azeri translation on the reverse.
+It is common to exchange business cards in meetings, and these should be in Russian or English and have an Azeri translation on the reverse.
 The language of business is Azeri or Russian, and translators will be required for those not speaking either language.
-Azeris tend to be polite and visitors should be aware that a 'yes' might actually mean 'no' to avoid causing 'loss of face'.
+Azeris tend to be polite and visitors should be aware that a 'yes' might actually mean 'no'; culturally there is a strong emphasis on not causing 'loss of face' publically.
 Azeris should not be rushed to make a business decision.
-Gender roles are traditional and businesswomen might be met with sceptism.
+Gender roles are traditional and businesswomen might be met with scepticism.

 The international dialling code for Azerbaijan is +994.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
 Area codes are in use e.g. 12 for Baku.
 There are few telephone lines outside of the main cities, and international calls usually require the use of the operator, many of whom do not speak English.
 It is possible to make international calls from public phones, which require a card; local phones use tokens.
 GSM coverage is basic and includes the area around Baku as well as some other cities.
 Roaming charges are high and it is best to buy a local SIM card.
 Internet cafes ('klubs') are available in Baku.